 In this interesting post, you’ll learn a variety of words related to money and finance in English as well as some money words that start with t, money words that start with s, money words that start with m.

 Below is a list of collocations and phrases about money.

-Collocations with money
+Collocations with money and phrases about money

 To get money as payment for work you do.

 ⇒ He earns about $ 45,000 a year.

 To get money from a competition, a lottery, etc.

 ⇒ My friend, Jim, won $ 200 on the lottery last weekend.

-- Lose money:
+- Lose money